sara-nl/clouddocs/vm-scratch-centos.markdown

 4. **On the UI:** You can then start operating within your VM.
 Click on the _screen_-like button that you can see to the right of your VM on the list.
 It will pop-up the VNC console, so you should be able to see the welcome screen of your CentOS installation.
   * Now you need to install CentOS, by following the steps you would normally follow (note, however, that at this point you have no network connection unless you define it manually).
   * Create a root and (optionally) a user account in order to login to the VM for the first time.
 This would allow setting up conextualisation in a later step.
-5. **On the UI:** Once the installation is complete and you are prompted to reboot the machine, go back to the UI and shut down the VM.
-For this, ticke the box next to your freshly installed Centos VM and select from the drop down red icon "Terminate".
-We will remove all the installation media and prepare your VM for production.
+5. **On the UI:** Once the installation is complete and you are prompted to reboot the machine, go back to the UI dashboard and shut down the VM from the UI.
+For this, tick the box next to your freshly installed Centos VM and select from the drop down red icon _Terminate_.
+Next we will remove all the installation media and prepare your VM for production.

 ## Prepare the VM for production